TAMULib/MagpieUI/README.md

 - [Contributors Documentation][contribute-guide]
 - [Deployment Documentation][deployment-guide]

-Please feel free to file any issues concerning Scanned Document Metadata Assignment Tool UI to the issues section of the repository.
+Please feel free to file any issues concerning *Metadata Assignment GUI Providing Ingest and Export UI* to the issues section of the repository.

-Any questions concerning Scanned Document Metadata Assignment Tool UI can be directed to helpdesk@library.tamu.edu.
+Any questions concerning *Metadata Assignment GUI Providing Ingest and Export UI* can be directed to helpdesk@library.tamu.edu.

 Copyright © 2022 Texas A&M University Libraries under the [The MIT License][license].